Skip to main content Link Search Menu Expand Document (external link)

 Voltage Transfer Characteristic Function (VTC)

 VTC does not tell us how fast the device is.
-It just captures the static behavior of the device and tells us what kind of device it is.
+It just captures the static behaviour of the device and tells us what kind of device it is.

-The image below shows the VTC of a buffer: a low \(V_{in}\) gives a low \(V_{out}\) and vice versa.
+The figure below shows the VTC of a buffer: a low \(V_{in}\) gives a low \(V_{out}\) and vice versa.

 Think!